 - A “steal this” template snippet

+Then, when you sell, it feels natural because you’ve already been showing up and helping.
 This also helps deliverability because engaged subscribers are less likely to ignore you and more likely to click and reply.

 Email List Hygiene

-Don’t keep blasting unengaged subscribers forever.
+If you keep emailing the same unengaged people forever because “bigger list = better.” you’re going to end up in spam eventually.
+Unengaged subscribers never help your email marketing strategy.
 If someone hasn’t opened in months, continually emailing them can drag down your engagement averages and increase your chances of spam complaints.

 Run subscribers who haven’t opened your emails in 90 days through a re-engagement sequence.
 If they don’t respond, unsubscribe them from your email list and call it a day.
 Your list will be healthier without the vanity metrics of more subscribers.